-Factors Affecting Asthma
+Asthma and Factors Affecting it

+Research has found that both genetic and non-genetic factors affect asthma.
 Asthma attacks are often triggered by upper respiratory tract infections, including common colds.
-Other factors that may provoke asthma attacks include inhaled allergens (dust mites, animal fur, pollens, moulds, allergens in the workplace), inhaled irritants including air pollutants (cigarette smoke, fumes from cooking, heating or vehicle exhausts, cosmetics, aerosol sprays), medicines (including aspirin), exercise, emotional stress, and certain foods or beverages.
+Other factors that may provoke asthma attacks include inhaled allergens (dust mites, animal fur, cockroaches, pollens, moulds, allergens in the workplace), inhaled irritants (cigarette smoke, fumes from cooking, heating or vehicle exhausts, cosmetics, aerosol sprays), medicines (including aspirin), exercise, emotional stress, and certain foods or beverages.

 However, there is no recognised cause, either biological or environmental, for the underlying asthmatic process.
 In addition to triggers, asthma may be influenced by genetic susceptibility, environmental tobacco smoke, air pollution, mould and damp, animals, antibiotics and paracetamol (acetaminophen), some occupational exposures, diet and obesity, and (lack of) breastfeeding.
 Repeated exposure to triggers and/or influencers can contribute to the severity and persistence of asthma.